michaeljfriedman/economy-simulator/design.md

 - `employees` (distribution): the distribution of the number of employees assigned to companies.
 For example, in the the config below, each company has a 50% chance of being assigned 10 employees, and a 50% chance of 20.
-- `rehire_rate` (float): the probability that an unemployed is rehired when an opportunity arises.

 Example: